Rei-SwitchBot/faq/en-us-second-reply/Smart Radiator Thermostat.md

 Thank you for the information provided.
 Sorry for any inconvenience caused.
-If recalibrating the temperature does not help, or if you are using temperature data from SwitchBot Meter products, we will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+We will forward your feedback to our R&D team for further investigation and will try to get back to you as soon as possible.
-- Temperature data source of the thermostatic valve

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.
+If you have any other questions, please let us know, and we'll try to accommodate your request as soon as possible.

 ---